According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 8 Science textbook.

 ● Al, Fe, and Zn react with steam.

-● Cu, Ag, Pt, Au do not react with water or dilute acids.
+● Cu, Ag, Pt, and Au do not react with water or dilute acids.

 A more reactive element displaces a less reactive element from its compound or solution.